Investors Know: Canada Is No Easy Takeover

 Still the U.S. failed to annex Canada

-The High Tariff Economic Murder Mystery built on ending free trade with a tariff wall that divides more than trade.
-NAFTA and USMCA are stopped and formerly welcomed goods are blocked.
+The High Tariff Economic Murder Mystery is built on ending free trade with a tariff wall that divides more than trade.
+NAFTA and USMCA are stopped, and formerly welcomed goods are blocked.

 Panel 3.
 Trading Post Shuts: Canadian Exports Rejected